sftpplus/sftpplus-docs/src/doc_source/quick-start/on-linux.rst

     $ ./bin/admin-commands.sh debug

+.. include:: /quick-start/admin-credentials.include.rst

 Enable the test account
 -----------------------

-The SFTPPlus Local Manager is the web console available over HTTPS on port 10020.
+The SFTPPlus Web Manager is the web console available over HTTPS on port 10020.
 It comes with a default administration account.
 The username is ``admin`` and the password is the one chosen for ``«ADMIN_PASSWORD»`` during initialization.